 SIS Trailblazers

-We are thrilled to announce the launch of SIS Trailblazer, a new recognition campaign aimed at acknowledging and celebrating the incredible contributions of individuals within the SIS Project.
+We are thrilled to showcase SIS Trailblazers, a recognition campaign aimed at acknowledging and celebrating the incredible contributions of individuals within the SIS Project.

 What can you do?

 Submit a nomination!
-Nominations are open to anyone in the university community, including those on a project implementation team, advisory committee, a subject matter expert or anyone else.
+Nominations are open to anyone in the university community, including those currently or previously serving on a project implementation team, on an advisory committee, as a subject matter expert or anyone else.
 Every task and every effort on the SIS Project is helping us realize our vision of "One University, One Student IT Ecosystem."

 Have someone in mind?
 We thought so!